syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to remove conditional formatting at specified index in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Remove%20at%20Index).

 ### Removing Conditional Formats from entire sheet

 The entire conditional formats from the worksheet can be removed as follows.